 If cough medicines do work, they are thought to work in different ways, depending on what the active ingredient is:

 - Antitussives are said to work by reducing the cough reflex.
-For example, dextromethorphan or pholcodine.
+For example, dextromethorphan.

-- Expectorants try to help loosen secretions, so you cough up the excessive mucus - for example, guaifenesin or ipecacuanha.
+- Expectorants try to help loosen secretions, so you cough up the mucus.
+For example, guaifenesin or ipecacuanha.

 - Antihistamines reduce histamine release.
-This reduces congestion and decreases the amount of secretions made by the lungs.
+This reduces congestion and decreases the amount of phlegm made by the lungs.
 Examples are brompheniramine, chlorphenamine, diphenhydramine, doxylamine, promethazine or triprolidine.

-- Decongestants cause the blood vessels in the lungs and nose to narrow (constrict), and this reduces congestion.
+- Decongestants cause the blood vessels in the lungs and nose to narrow (constrict), which reduces congestion in the nose.
 Examples are phenylephrine, pseudoephedrine, ephedrine, oxymetazoline or xylometazoline.

 Are you eligible for a free NHS flu vaccination?